 High rates of syslog drain log loss can indicate performance problems with your syslog server or endpoint.

-Aside from the metrics mentioned above, there are several additional PCF Healthwatch metrics that can be helpful for monitoring overall deployment health.
+Aside from the metrics mentioned above, there are several additional Pivotal Healthwatch metrics that can be helpful for monitoring overall deployment health.

 The most important available health checks for cf CLI commands are for